zenodeapp/substitution-matrices/README.md

 ### 5 Population

-Now that we've deployed our contract and configured our setup, we can now start populating our CRUD with alphabets and matrices!
+Now that we've deployed our contract and configured our setup, we can start populating our CRUD with alphabets and matrices!

 #### 5.1 Alphabets

 To insert all the alphabets you've configured in the key-value pair `alphabetsToInsert` use:

 ```
-npx run scripts/alphabets/insert.js
+npx hardhat run scripts/alphabets/insert.js
 ```

 #### 5.2 Matrices